Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 freqtrade trade -c user_data/forex_config.json -s SampleStrategy
 ```

-The discrepancy between a crypto backtest and a stock and forex backtest is decimal places.
-Crypto uses 8 decimal places, while stocks and forex round to 2 decimal places.
+- Discrepancy between a crypto backtest and a stock and forex backtest is decimal places.
+Crypto uses 8 decimal places, while stocks generally round to 2 decimal places.
-Both exchanges limit trade history data to paid subscriptions, a general history data server for both stocks and forex is essential to supplement the limitation.
+- Both exchanges limit trade history data to paid subscriptions, a general history data server for both stocks and forex is essential to supplement the limitation.
+- When you switch from forex to stocks and back, the 3 sqlite files tradesv3.sqlite in the base directory need to be swapped out otherwise it looks for stocks in forex and currencies in stocks.

+...and check out the stock and forex display in FreqUI.

 # ![freqtrade](https://raw.githubusercontent.com/freqtrade/freqtrade/develop/docs/assets/freqtrade_poweredby.svg)